Selling Winning Stocks: Tax Strategies

-What should you do with highly appreciated stock?
+What are some strategies for selling your winning stocks?
 Say you bought Apple or Tesla a couple years ago, and now it is 20% (or more!) of your portfolio.
 What should you do?

 What a nice problem to have!
-I’ll just say that it is a pretty common problem, as people tend to sell their losers and hold their winners.
-A lot of people I know have invested in some winner single stocks, and have outsized gains to deal with.
+I’ll say that it is a pretty common problem, as people tend to sell their losers and hold their winners.
+Many people I know have invested in some single winner stocks and have outsized gains to deal with.

-Highly appreciated stock means that it has a low basis.
-A low basis means it was worth less when you bought it.
-So, now if you sell it, you will owe long term capital gains on the appreciation between the basis (price you purchased it at) and the current price.
+Highly appreciated stock strategies involve stocks with a low basis.
+A low basis means it was worthless when you bought it.
+So, now, if you sell it, you will owe long-term capital gains on the appreciation between the basis (price you purchased it at) and the current price.

 Basis is the purchase price.
 It may not even be that it was cheap when you bought it, but it just has had explosive growth.
 I don’t think Apple or Tesla has looked cheap in a long time!

-So, a lot of people are asking what to do with their highly appreciated assets.
+So, many people are asking what to do with their winning stocks.
 Let’s find out first: do you need to do anything?

 What If You Lost It All?

-What if your highly appreciated stock went to zero?
+What if your winning stock went to zero?
 What if you lost it all?

 One saying I like: you get wealthy through concentration and stay wealthy through diversification.

-This usually applies to entrepreneurs who start their own business.
+This usually applies to entrepreneurs who start their own businesses.
 No, they don’t fund a 401k or have other investments.
-They put 100% of their time and money into their business endeavor.
+Instead, they put 100% of their time and money into their business endeavor.
 When it (rarely!) works out, they become wealthy.
 If they stay concentrated and continue to re-invest just in their business, they either get extraordinarily wealthy or lose it all… and start over again.
 This is concentration, and it creates wealth.

-If the highly appreciated stock is 20% of your net worth, but you have plenty to retire regardless if it goes to zero, then it doesn’t matter what you do.
+If the highly appreciated stock is 20% of your net worth, but you have plenty to retire regardless of whether it goes to zero, it doesn’t matter what you do.
 You can ride that winner to the moon.
 Or crash and burn.

 But if you need that money to retire, you must be very careful and… be honest with yourself.
-You created wealth trough concentration.
-Now it is time to diversify: take some of the money off the table.
+You created wealth through concentration.
+Now it is time to diversify: take some money off the table.
 Recognize the gains, pay the taxes.
 Diversify.
 Move on.

 If you can’t afford to lose it all, it is time to diversify.